stateful/docs.runme.dev/docs/integrations/data-rendering.md

 Now, click the `configuration icon` to configure your cell.
 In the general configuration dashboard, deactivate the interactive mode.

 Next, navigate to the advanced dashboard and enter the MIME type for your file, which is `application/json`.
-One good thing about Runme is that in case you miss this step, Runme can automatically detect the file type and fill in that for you.
+One good thing about Runme is that if you ignore this setting of your MIME type, Runme can automatically detect the file type and fill it in for you.

 **Step Three**